 RV Camping Near Sleeping Bear Dunes National Lakeshore

-The National Park Service endows four locations–all along the Great Lakes–with the term “National Lakeshore.”
+The National Park Service endows three locations–all along the Great Lakes–with the term “National Lakeshore.”
 Sleeping Bear Dunes is amongst the most quaint, and physically challenging, of these water wonderlands.

 Mitten-shaped Michigan plays the role of warm handshake for many an RVer who finds themselves east of the Rocky Mountains.
 From quaint small towns where private RV parks and sleepy diners welcome travelers from all over the continent to the winding backroads that connect them.
 Whether you’re getting lost in the loneliness of the Upper Peninsula, want to get a “see it to believe it” firsthand look at the revitalization that big city Detroit is currently experiencing, or just looking to bask in the long gorgeous campus greens of Ann Arbor, there’s more to do in Michigan than you may realize…and for those accustomed to the forested, big sky experiences of camping out west, the Great Lake State promises some of the most rustic, “real” camping in the Eastern United States.

 When it comes to choosing where and how you’ll navigate the state, there are few better swaths of highway to highlight than the slow rolling, farmland and forest trails carving their way through the Lower Peninsula’s northwestern corner.